With EVERY cookbook you order, request a FREE e-Book version of your cookbook's recipes.

 Q: We have entered our recipes in typensave®.
 Now what do we do?

-If you used typensave®, submit recipes online and mail or upload any custom material we'll need to complete your order.
+Finish creating all other parts of your cookbook (covers, dividers, personal pages, and extras).
+Then, submit your entire order online and upload any custom material we'll need to complete your order.

 Q: Do recipes with more than one part count as one recipe?